 Option 2: Setup bill pay with your bank

 In this case, your bank will issue the payment to your creditor or service provider on your behalf.
 This is great if you have a service that does not have an automatic or online payment option.
 Or have one that still requires you to send in physical checks.
 You’ll have to provide your bank with account numbers and addresses of where you want the payments to go and allow enough time for your payments to get sent and received before the due dates.

 What else should I keep in mind when it comes to automating my finances?

 It’s very important that you are aware of your due dates and any changes to your bills.
 As good practice plan to check your account statements every month in advance of the automatic bill payment date.
-Set a calendar reminder a couple times a month to review your bills and review your budget.
+Set a calendar reminder a couple of times a month to review your bills and review your budget.

 Automating your finances might take a little bit of time to set up but it’s totally worth it because once you have things all set up, you are less likely to slip up on your financial goals!